intel-unnati-saintgits/intel-unnati-certificate-programme/Result.md

 | Mathew George Chunkathil        | Male   | CSE    | Sixth | 80   |
 | Amal Raj                        | Male   | EEE    | Fifth | 81   |
 | B. Adithyan                     | Male   | RB     | Third | 82   |

+**Note:** This rank list is created based on the CGPA provided in the application form and the score in the selection test.
+Selection of a candidate to the certificate programme will subject to the physical verification of CGPA.